-Recently, some critical steps have been set in modelling the behaviour of MATE attackers [3, 4], including how they reason about code under attack, about protections they encounter, about assets they target, and about attack steps they conduct.
-There also exist formal models such as attack graphs [5] and Petri Nets to model concrete attack paths on concrete assets [6, 7].
+paths on concrete assets (Wang et al., 2013b; Chen et al., 2011).
 We are still lacking overall models, however, that allow the representation of the relevant relations between (i) assets, (ii) the software those assets are embedded in, (iii) deployed protections, (iv) individual attack steps and tools and methods to perform attacks on those protections and on the assets, (v) possible paths of attack that start from scratch and through which attackers can reach their ultimate reverse-engineering end goal, i.e., stealing the original asset.
 Moreover, these models must support an inferential system that allows reasoning about the data represented with the model.
 That is, we need to build a Knowledge Base (KB), which is essential to perform a complete risk analysis of software applications and to decide on protections to mitigate reverse-engineering and tampering risks.

 In related fields, such as network security, models exist that are consistently used in practice to assess the overall level of protection.
-Some models, like the Common Vulnerability Scoring System (CVSS) [8], Common Weaknesses Enumeration $(CWE)^3$ , and Common Vulnerability Exposure (CVE) [9], are used to model software weaknesses and vulnerabilities, attacks against them (exploit), as well as estimation of like-lihood, expertise needed by hackers, and ease of replication on a large scale (severity).
-Others depict the landscape where attacks may exploit vulnerabilities, like Common Configuration Enumeration (CCE).
-These models are used in a more complex ecosystem where defenders can perform their assessment, implement their mitigations, and have a precise snapshot of the system to protect with ad hoc tool and language support,
+Some models, like the Common Vulnerability Scoring System (CVSS) (Mell et al., 2007), Common Weaknesses Enumeration (CWE)3, and Common Vulnerability Exposure (CVE) (Mann and Christey, 1999), are used to model software weaknesses and vulnerabilities, attacks against them (exploit), as well as estimation of likelihood, expertise needed by hackers, and ease of replication on a large scale (severity).
+Others depict the landscape where attacks may exploit vulnerabilities, like Common Configuration Enumeration (CCE).4 These models are used in a more complex ecosystem where defenders can perform their assessment, implement their mitigations, and have a precise snapshot of the system to protect with ad hoc tool and language support, e.g., with the Open Vulnerability and Assessment Language (OVAL) (Wojcik et al., 2003) or Security Content Automation Protocol (SCAP) (Radack and Kuhn, 2011) and Open Checklist Interactive Language (OCIL) (Waltermire et al., 2011).
+Researchers have also defined KBs, as OWL ontologies, that represent relations between network vulnerabilities and attacks and have been used to assess attacks against corporate assets.
+Moreover, there are tools that can automate attack replication, like Metasploit.
+Clearly, the complexity of the network security scenario is limited compared to the target of this paper, i.e., the MATE context, where building the landscape also requires to dig into the semantics and internals of the software to protect.